datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Raster.md

     ## values      : 0, 255  (min, max)

 Notice that band 2 is band 2 of 3 bands.

-`band        : 2  (of  3  bands)`
+`band: 2  (of  3  bands)`

+#Challenge: Making sense of single band images
+If you compare the plots of band 1 (red) and band 2 (green) you can see subtle differences in the image.
+The forest appears paler in band 2 (green).
+Why?

+We'd expect a *brighter* value for the forest in band 2 (green) than in band 1 (red) because most trees appear green.

 #Raster Stacks in R

-We have now explored several bands in a 3 band raster.
-Our data is a color image which means it has atleast 3 bands.
+We have now explored individual bands in a multi-band raster.
+Our data is a color image which means it has at least 3 bands (we already know it has exactly 3).
 Let's bring in all of the bands and composite it to create a final color RGB plot.

-To bring in all bands of a raster, we will use the `stack` function.
+To bring in all bands of a multi-band raster, we need to use the`stack()` function.

     # Use stack function to read in all bands
-    RGB_stack <- stack("NEON_RemoteSensing/HARV/HARV_RGB_Ortho.tif")
+    RGB_stack_HARV <- stack("NEON_RemoteSensing/HARV/HARV_RGB_Ortho.tif")

     #view attributes of stack object
-    RGB_stack
+    RGB_stack_HARV

     ## class       : RasterStack
     ## dimensions  : 2317, 3073, 7120141, 3  (nrow, ncol, ncell, nlayers)